theoJA/slack-clone/README.md

 # About
-Meant as a learning experience for enhancing my full-stack knowledge (based of Ben Awad's YouTube series)
+This project is based of Ben Awad's Slack Clone series on YouTube.
+Meant as an enhancement to my back-end and full-stack knowledge.

 Tech stack:
 - Node.js